 Macular degeneration is a loss of central vision due to damage to part of the retina.
-Genetics, lifestyle, and environmental causes are all risk factors for developing the disease.
+Macular degeneration is not always hereditary, but a family history of the condition is a risk factor.

-In the United States, almost 2 million people have AMD, and the condition is the leading cause of irreversible vision loss.
+In the United States, almost 2 million people have AMD.
+It is the leading cause of irreversible vision loss.
 Experts estimate this figure may double in the next 20 years.

 This article explains macular degeneration, its causes and risk factors, and whether it is hereditary.

 AMD is the loss of the central part of a person’s vision.
 This means people have normal peripheral vision but will not be able to see fine details in front of them, whether near or far away.

 The macula is part of the retina that allows people to see straight ahead with sharp, clear vision.
 Damage or deterioration to the macula can lead to macular degeneration.

 Dry or atrophic AMD

 Dry AMD occurs when the macula becomes thinner as people age and small clumps of a protein deposit — drusen — collect underneath the retina.
 Dry AMD is the most common type, affecting around 80% of people with the condition.

 Vision loss with dry AMD occurs gradually and in stages.
 It may progress

 Wet AMD is a late stage of the condition and is